r-dube/pickingflowers/india.md

 ## Post-COVID public opinion of China
 China's 2020 border intrusions in the Himalayas seem to have been timed to take advantage of the spread of COVID-19 in India.
-The infiltration was initiated when the Indian government was attempting to contain COVID-19.
+The infiltration was initiated in June 2020 as the Indian government was attempting to contain COVID-19.
+News outlets in India covered the forced splitting of Indian resources between defending the border and fighting COVID-19 \[6a\].

 Separately, public opinion on China shifted in India as people realized China had suppressed information on COVID-19 when the pandemic was in its early phases \[7\], \[8\].

 As a result, the vast majority of the Indian population agreed with the ban on Chinese mobile applications and contracts to Chinese companies operating in India \[9\].

 ## Soft ban